 Start learning Malay by telling the Malay speakers your interest in learning their language, and you can casually interact with them in Malay.
 If you maintain this kind of banter on a daily basis, there would be no problem for you to know the common phrases, words, and sentences used in Bahasa.

 If you have the opportunity to speak with a local via videoconferencing calls, that would be even better!
 Speaking and listening to the articulations of a local Malay speaker will help you learn the exact pronunciation and usage of the language.

 After talking to a local in Malay for several weeks, try writing down the common phrases and words used in day-to-day conversations.
 This way, you can track your language learning development and see how much of the Malay vocabulary, phrases, and basic expressions you have grasped over time.

-Another extra tip you can try is by finding a local language instructor, or simply a local who can teach you the language.
-You'll be surprised at how much progress you make when someone expert in the language personally gives lessons to you about their mother tongue in various aspects involving grammar, vocabulary, pronunciation, writing, and reading.
+Another extra tip you can try is to find a local language instructor, or simply a local who can teach you the language.
+You’ll be surprised at how much progress you make when someone expert in the language personally gives lessons to you about their mother tongue in various aspects involving grammar, vocabulary, pronunciation, writing, and reading.